-The objective of the workshop is to consider the scope, content and structure of IALA guidance on the management of cyber security in the provision of Marine Aids to Navigation, Vessel Traffic Services and Maritime Services in the context of e-Navigation through:
+The objective of the workshop is to consider the scope, content and structure of IALA guidance on the management of cyber security in the provision of Marine Aids to Navigation, Vessel Traffic Services and relevant Maritime Services in the context of e-Navigation through:

 - Understanding cyber threats;